saferpay/sndbx/texts/psd2.md

      <td class="text-center"><strong>TRANSACTION_RISK_ANALYSIS</strong></td>
      <td>
        External Fraud Risk Analysis has been done and the transaction has been deemed at low risk.
-      <strong>Very important:</strong> This value may not be submitted at will.
-An external risk analysis and the maximum transaction value allowed, must be discussed with your acquirer first!
      </td>
      <td><a href="Integration_PP.html">Payment Page Flow</a>, <a href="Integration_trx.html">Transaction Interface Flow</a></td>
     </tr>